NASAPsyche/irondb/README.md

 ```

 ## Architecture Explanation
 The Iron Meteorite Database implements a Model-View-Controller architecture leveraging an external module of scripts to provide tools for extracting element compositional data of iron meteorites from research papers.
 App uses Bootstrap and JQuery front-end on top of EJS templates, Web server built on Express and Node.js to handle requests, and Postgres Database stores all collected data.
+Two docker containers comprise the execution environment.
+Server and scripts are ran in one container, while the database is run in another.
+The Iron Shell (iron.sh) provides a utility for running and managing the docker aspects of the project.

 ### **Model**: Defines the database and data representation.
 #### **Main Files (db-init)**: